talaserine-glitch/Arduino-Temperature-Humidity-Monitor/README.md

 The current temperature and humidity are continuously displayed on the LCD screen.

+##  Possible Applications

+Similar temperature monitoring and alarm systems can be used in:

+• Factories and industrial facilities

+• Server rooms and data centers

+• Laboratories

+• Greenhouses

+• Electrical and electronic equipment rooms

+• Weather monitoring stations

 ## Components

 • Arduino Uno

 • DHT11/DHT22 Temperature and Humidity Sensor